 Such sites also find their place in the good books of Google.

-#Take Help of WordPress Plugins
+- Take Help of WordPress Plugins

-#Keep the Basics Right
+- Keep the Basics Right

 This is really important but can easily be overlooked.

-Keeping the basics right’ here means including basic accessibility features on your site so that an average user with any degree of disability won’t face any trouble in using your site.
+Keeping the basics right here means including basic accessibility features on your site so that an average user with any degree of disability won’t face any trouble in using your site.

-Conclusion: A Thought on ADA Issue and Web Accessibility
+A Thought on ADA Issue and Web Accessibility

-Around one billion population of the world deals with some form of disability and like everyone they too interact in the same ecosystem to meet their needs.
+Around one billion population in the world deals with some form of disability and like everyone they too interact in the same ecosystem to meet their needs.
 Hence, with internet websites playing a very important role in our lives, the need to make them accessible to all sections of society is necessary.

 As an owner of an online site, the first thing you can do is to check whether your site meets recommendations made by WCAG- Web Content Accessibility Guidelines.
-If not, then you can start making adjustments in your website taking these guidelines as a premise.
+If not, then you can start making adjustments to your website taking these guidelines as a premise.

 You may have heard by now that accessibility is a costly affair.
 It is true to some extent but only for sites that produce a vast amount of content.
 Such sites earn handsomely and may figure out means to deal with the issue.